 It’s all about the depravity and leftist values.
 Anti-conservatism.
 Anti-Americanism whenever possible.
 Liberalism.
 Anti-corporatism.
 Anti-religion.
 Promotion of the global environmentalist industry.
 Unionism.
 Completely and utterly biased leftist news programs and official leftist state opinions on the mammoth web site.
 All this and more.
 That’s the state-run billion-dollar-per-year taxpayer-funded CBC.

-Among other things, I’ve exposed the CBC’s now defunct “nerve” [2019 edit: link now gone] program and its inexplicably still present mammothly expensive “nerve” web site for you all, which brought up lots of interesting things that you probably never knew your state-run media has been pushing on our teens.
+Among other things, I’ve exposed the CBC’s now defunct “nerve” program and its inexplicably still present mammothly expensive “nerve” web site for you all, which brought up lots of interesting things that you probably never knew your state-run media has been pushing on our teens.

 For example they seem to be promoting the notion of young males getting their testicles waxed (pictured upper-left).
 For what reason?
 To explain another one of those “Canadian values” that Paul Martin lectured us about during the election?
 For other guys to look at during their gay sexual encounters as young men?
 For their sexual encounters at school with girls?
 Maybe to show their church group!

 Yes, they show you a CBC-made video of a young male going to a pubic hair-waxing parlour, and show you him getting his testicles waxed.
 I blogged about it here (complete with some still-captures and links.

 There are lots of other very similarly depraved videos there for you and the kids to see at the same time.
 One about a strung-out girl who demonstrates what it would be like to pull a pickle out of her anus.
 Another has a young male running completely naked around a public parking lot.
 Another demonstrates the value of getting body piercings, in this case with a couple of meat hooks installed in your back, and then being strung-up by those meat hooks and swung around by those meat hooks in a teen punk dance bar.